-What You Can Take Out of France:
+What You Can take out of France:

-New Zealand Citizens -- The answers to most questions regarding customs can be found on the website of the New Zealand Customs Service (tel.
-0800/4-CUSTOMS, 0800/428-786, or 649/300-5399 from outside New Zealand; www.customs.govt.nz).
+New Zealand Citizens: The answers to most questions regarding customs can be found on the website of the New Zealand Customs Service under “Customs charges, duties and allowances” (www.customs.govt.nz; [tel] 0800/4-CUSTOMS, 0800/428-786, or 649/927-8036 from outside New Zealand).
 The duty-free allowance for New Zealand is NZ$700.
-Fill out a certificate of export, listing the valuables you are taking out of the country so that you can bring them back without paying duty.
+You are allowed to bring back 4.5 liters of wine or beer, and not more than 1.25 liters of spirits.

-Unless you are arriving from an area of the world known to be suffering from an epidemic, especially cholera or yellow fever, inoculations or vaccinations are not required for entry in France.
+Medical Requirements: Unless you are arriving from an area of the world known to be suffering from an epidemic, especially cholera or yellow fever, inoculations or vaccinations are not required for entry in France.